methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-15-homebrew-nas-vsphere.md

 ---
   title: Homebrew NAS for vSphere
   date: 2014-12-15
+toc: true
+toc_label: "Contents"
+excerpt: "So for the past 4 years or so I have been running Nexenta 3.x for my lab NAS; which has been working great, but I was at a point of having to rebuild..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So for the past 4 years or so I have been running Nexenta 3.x for my lab NAS; which has been working great, but I was at a point of having to